Professor Nigel Fabb

 Personal statement

-I will be retiring in 2024, and during this final year I am writing a book on songs and linguistics with Myfany Turpin (Sydney), a chapter on economics and language with Keith Chen (UCLA), and various other chapters and articles.
+I am currently writing a book on songs and linguistics with Myfany Turpin (Sydney).
+I have recently completed a chapter on economics and language with Keith Chen (UCLA) for the Palgrave Handbook of Language and Economics (second edition, 2025).

 One of my recent books emerged from a Leverhulme Major Research Fellowship and has been published by Anthem Press, called A Theory of Thrills, Sublime and Epiphany in Literature (2022).
 The other recent book is edited with Venla Sykäri, Rhyme and Rhyming in Verbal Art, Song and Language, published by Studia Fennica Folkloristica (2022) and free to download.